topology-foundation/specs/cro/readme.md

 The `UNSUBSCRIBE` method unsubscribes the requester from the given PubSub group.

 ### SYNC
-The `SYNC` method reconciles the difference between the local CRO state and the CRO state at the given peer.
+The `SYNC` method reconciles the difference between the local hash graph and the hash graph at the given peer.

-**Q4: reconciling state? or hash graph? related to Q1**

 ## Extensibility
 TBD